The

 • CAMAC "THE WOOD" STREET: Remove the concrete foundation under Camac "The Wood" Street, so that the street can drain properly, plus experiment with more water resistant tree species for the wood blocks, such as Black Locust or Osage Orange, and a local Cedar or Cypress.
 See http://www.smallstreetsphilly.org/WoodStreets.htm

-• GREEN STREETS PROGRAM: Revise the current construction design of the "Green Streets" program, which uses toxic materials and is of questionable design, including virtual cisterns and thin plastic liners that are destined to leak and impact adjacent buildings
+• GREEN STREETS PROGRAM: Revise the current construction design of the "Green Streets" program, which uses toxic materials and is of questionable design, including virtual cisterns and thin plastic liners that are destined to leak and impact adjacent buildings.
+More info below.

 (SCROLL DOWN TO READ MORE DETAILED INFO BELOW)